Freemium mobile market in shambles.

 Anonymous

->implying Nintendo is just going to let this happen and won't just tell Unity to fuck off or get sued
+>implying Nintendo is just going to let this happen and won't just tell Unity to frick off or get sued

 Anonymous